Blogpost

 May use threats, harassment, and violence as a method for debt collection

-It’s important to read up about licensed moneylenders in Singapore so you can better identify a good one and avoid scams.
-At Galaxy Credit, we share our knowledge with readers on our blog so they can make informed decisions.
+It’s important to read up about legal money lenders, such as what a money lender’s licence would entail and prohibited practices that may be a sign of an illegitimate money lender, so you can better identify a reliable and trusted money lender in Singapore to avoid scams.
+At Galaxy Credit, we share our knowledge with readers on our blog so they can make informed decisions when borrowing from a licensed money lender.
 Check it out below.

-It is a known fact that banks are more affordable as private moneylenders’ interest rates can be pricey for many.
-However, not all candidates may get their bank loans approved and that is when authorised moneylenders in Singapore may be of help.
+It is a known fact that banks are more affordable as private money lenders’ interest rates can be pricey for many in Singapore.
+However, not all candidates may get their bank loans approved and that is when reliable money lenders in Singapore may be of help.

 Banks